threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ### From Client Server to Peer2Peer

-Peer2peer is much more decentralized as client server.
+Peer2peer is the most decentralized way how to experience our digital life.

 ![](img/peer2peer_new.png)